“We get fake numbers”: Lauterbach speaks of Corona “scandal” to Markus Lanz

 What is the current problematic situation?
 Lauterbach made it clear: “This is a collective transfer of responsibility.”
 Lanz then asked: “In the beginning we were proud that we had tested.
 Until it turned out that we were testing in the dark and had no strategy.
 How can something like that be? ” Christiane Woopen, Chair of the European Ethics Council, replied: “I don’t understand that either, and that is also unacceptable.
 My impression is that after the first wave, people stopped thinking in the medium or long term.
 It was thought from day to day. ”

-This argument was supported by a well-rehearsed quote from Armin Laschet, who said on March 24th: “We all had the hope, based on the experience of last year, that the numbers would fall when it got warmer.
+This argument was also supported by a well-rehearsed quote from Armin Laschet, who said on March 24th: “We all had the hope, from the experience of last year, that the numbers would fall when it got warmer.
 That’s annoying. ” Markus Lanz then asked sarcastically: “Are we going to fight pandemics using the weather report?”

 “Markus Lanz” – conclusion of the show